PANTHEONtech/lighty/lighty-examples/lighty-gnmi-community-restconf-app/README.md

  INFO [gnmi_executor-0] (GnmiNodeListener.java:105) - Connection with node Uri{_value=gnmi-simulator} established successfully
 ```

 Device state can be also checked by request `'Get gnmi-simulator node'`.
-Inside this request can be found information about
+Information about created device can be found
-created device.
-In section `gnmi-topology:node-state` can be found current state of device or information about error
+inside this request.
+In section `gnmi-topology:node-state`, current state of device or information about occured errors
-if some occurs.
+can be found.
 If device is connected, then `node-status` in this response should have value `READY`.

  - ### Get data from gNMI device
 In provided postman-collection few examples of getting data from gNMI device `'Get interfaces'`,`'Get system'` and